 Read quotes about suicide prevention.

 Sometimes you just need to hear (or share) the right words.
-We collected some of the best quotes about suicide that speak to the ideas of hope, story, and strength.
+We collected some of the best quotes about suicide (and more mental health quotes) that speak to the ideas of hope, story, and strength.

 Make a donation.